BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 - Context-aware prompt templates with parameter optimization
 - A/B testing framework for prompt performance evaluation
 - Automated prompt parameter tuning based on user interaction data

-## License and Attribution

-This project is licensed under the MIT License - see the LICENSE file for details.

 ### References